NAMD: Virtual Follow-up Computed Tomography Synthesis via Nodule-Aligned Multimodal Diffusion Models for Early Lung Cancer Diagnosis: Method

-We employ MedGemma 1.5 (4B)~\citep{sellergren2025medgemma} as the foundation LLM, which is specifically designed for medical report understanding.
+\paragraph{LLM Adaptation with Learnable Prompts.} We employ MedGemma 1.5 (4B)~\citep{sellergren2025medgemma} as the backbone of medical LLM, which is specifically designed for medical report understanding.
 To efficiently adapt the model under limited downstream data, we adopt a soft-prompt post-training adaptation paradigm~\citep{oh2024llm}, where a set of learnable prompts are trained to enable task-specific adaptation while keeping the original model weights frozen.